Shikharmall/Shikharmall/README.md

 ## 🚀 About Me

-Passionate and result-driven Full Stack Developer with 1 year of experience at Datadays, specializing in MERN stack development.
+Passionate and result-driven Full Stack Developer with 1 year of experience at Datadays and Cillyfox, specializing in MERN stack development.
 Adept at creating scalable and responsive web applications.
 Proficient in React, PHP, and Laravel.
 Enthusiastic about solving coding challenges on various platforms.

 ## 💼 Work Experience